 Months to years after infection: After the first stage has passed, most people with HIV will start to feel healthier.
 But that doesn’t mean the virus is gone.
-It can take as long as 10 years for other symptoms to show up.
-During this time, if your HIV infection is untreated, the virus is still active and infecting new cells in your body.
+It can take a decade for other symptoms to show up.
+During this time, if your HIV infection is untreated, the virus is still infecting new cells in your body.

-After up to 10 years with an untreated HIV infection, the virus has damaged your immune system.
-Now you’re more likely to get infections caused by bacteria, viruses, or fungi that your body is no longer strong enough to fight off.
+After years with untreated HIV, you’re likely to get infections caused by bacteria, viruses, or fungi that your body is no longer strong enough to fight off.
 They can be a sign that your infection has gone from HIV to AIDS.
 You might have: